pivotal/docs-tap/tas-migration/buildpacks/python.hbs.md

-# Migrate to Python Cloud Native Buildpack
+# Migrate to the Python Cloud Native Buildpack

-This topic tells you how to migrate your Python app from using a Cloud Foundry buildpack for Tanzu Application Service (commonly known as TAS for VMs) to using a Cloud Native buildpack for Tanzu Application Platform (commonly known as TAP).
+This topic tells you how to migrate your Python app from using a Cloud Foundry buildpack for Tanzu Application Service (commonly known as TAS for VMs) to using a Cloud Native Buildpack for Tanzu Application Platform (commonly known as TAP).

 <!-- do users do all these sections in order or do they choose the section for their use case -->